pingcap/docs-dm/en/shard-merge-best-practices.md

 2. Run `query-status` to fetch the position (`syncerBinlog`) corresponding to the binlog event that has been processed by DM, and mark it as *Pos-S*.

-3. When *Pos-S* is greater than *Pos-M*, it means that DM has processed all of the `DROP TABLE` statements, and the data of the table before dropping has been replicated to the downstream, so the subsequent operation can be performed.
-Otherwise, wait for DM to finish replicating the data.
+3. When *Pos-S* is greater than *Pos-M*, it means that DM has processed all of the `DROP TABLE` statements, and the data of the table before dropping has been migrated to the downstream, so the subsequent operation can be performed.
+Otherwise, wait for DM to finish migrating the data.

 4. Run `stop-task` to stop the task.